Nutrition for height growth in puberty

 Protein

-Protein is the foundation for bone, muscle and cartilage growth in teenagers.
+Protein is the foundation for bone, muscle, and cartilage growth in teenagers.
 Having an adequate protein intake from different food groups is necessary if you want to achieve optimal height.

 Carbohydrates

 Carbohydrates, which account for 60 - 70% of energy, are the main source to provide energy to the body.
-Foods which are rich in carbohydrates include sweet potatoes, taros, rice, bread, noodles, corn, etc.
+Foods that are rich in carbohydrates include sweet potatoes, taros, rice, bread, noodles, corn, etc.

 Fat

 Fat is the most concentrated energy source.
 1 g of fat provides 9 kcal of energy.
-Fat is a reservoir of energy and helps the body absorb fat-soluble vitamins such as vitamin A, vitamin D, vitamin E and vitamin K. Foods containing high levels of fat include nuts, cooking oils, seeds, butter, etc. The amount of fat should be consumed for a day is about 30 grams (equivalent to 5 teaspoons of oil).
+Fat is a reservoir of energy and helps the body absorb fat-soluble vitamins, such as vitamin A, vitamin D, vitamin E and vitamin K. Foods containing high levels of fat include nuts, cooking oils, seeds, butter, etc. The amount of fat that should be consumed for a day is about 30 grams (equivalent to 5 teaspoons of oil).

 Vitamins and minerals